-Who would you think that would do laminate flooring the best?
+Who do you think would do laminate flooring best?
 How about the people that literally invented laminate?

 Pergo invented the laminate floor over 35 years ago and still leads the industry in laminate flooring.
-They’re dedicated to creating quality products without the use of any toxic chemicals that pass a set of third party tests to ensure quality.
+They’re dedicated to creating quality products without the use of any toxic chemicals and pass a set of third-party tests to ensure quality.

-Laminate isn’t water-proof, but it comes pretty close.
-Pergo says that their laminate is water resistant, giving you a 30 minute window to clean up spills.
+Laminate isn’t waterproof, but it comes pretty close.
+Pergo says their laminate is water-resistant, giving you a 30-minute window to clean up spills.

 If wood floors aren’t your thing, Pergo offers laminate flooring in stone and ceramic styles as well.
-Essentially, Pergo offers everything except for the kitchen sink; they’re a flooring company, after all.
+Essentially, Pergo offers everything except the kitchen sink; they’re a flooring company after all.

 Offering styles catering to the DIY handyman and professional installer, Pergo has you covered no matter what kind of hardwood you need.

-Engineered hardwood is a layered hardwood floor that has a separate backing layer from the layer that is used to lock the flooring into place.
-Engineered hardwood is typically easier to install and has the same feel that solid hardwood does on the feet.
+Engineered hardwood is a layered hardwood floor that has a separate backing layer from the layer used to lock the flooring into place.
+Engineered hardwood is typically easier to install and has the same feel solid hardwood does on the feet.

 If you can’t fathom hiring someone else to do the job for you, Pergo Max should be your floor of choice.
 This engineered hardwood should click right together to ensure an easy installation process.

 If you’re confident in your abilities to install flooring that requires more elbow grease than clicking into place, your ideal flooring is Pergo Lifestyles.
-This is also an engineered hardwood, but requires the help of staples or glue to install.
+This is also an engineered hardwood but requires staples or glue to install.

 Pergo American Era

-Pergo’s warranties aren’t as clear cut as they claimed they were.
-Depending on which product you buy and where you buy it from, your warranty will be different.
+Pergo’s warranties aren’t as clear cut as they claim they are on their website, where they offer lifetime manufacturer warranties on most of their floors in residential installations.
+But in reality, depending on which product you buy and where you buy it, your warranty will be different.

 If you’re interested in purchasing a Pergo product, you’ll need to order from a big-box retailer rather than directly from their website.
 They’re found in most Lowe’s stores and Home Depots across the country, but some smaller retailers will carry their lines, too.

 If buying from another retailer, you’ll need to talk specifically with that retailer about their Pergo warranty.
-There’s no info on the website for any other companies’ warranty besides Home Depot and Lowe’s.
+There’s no info on the website for any other companies’ warranties besides Home Depot and Lowe’s.